Starting school with disability #WilliamsSyndromeWednesday

-There are two parts to registering a child who is starting school with disability.
-There’s the functional part – who do you see, what do you need bring?
-And then there is emotional part.
+There are two parts to registering a child who is starting school with a disability.
+There’s the functional part – who do you see, what do you need to bring?
+And then there is the emotional part.
 This is not about the functional part.

 Enrolling our daughter in school was the hardest thing I’ve dealt with on our parenting journey.
 So hard that it’s taken me a year to talk about it.
 But today, when I saw that another mom I know is in the same place I was last year, I felt it was time to open up.

 I’m going to skip all the drama that happened between when I started the process (and the tears) of enrolling Alma in school and the first day we put her on the yellow bus to let you know that she has an amazing placement.
 Some even call it a unicorn placement as it feels like the kind of placement you only hear about.
 It is perfect.
 But it is not the placement I was crossing my fingers for at this time last year.

 And I now know that’s ok.

 I learned a lot along this journey.
 Hopefully, some of it will help you, as you work your way towards the right placement for your child.